Prathme07/invoice-reimbursement/README.md

 ### Web Interface

-A single web interface for both upload and analysis of invoices and a chatbot
+A single web interface for both upload and analysis of invoices, admin panel and a chatbot

 Upload & Analysis Tab: